In 2017, we decided to finally jump on the LED grow light band wagon.

 Full spectrum essentially means that the light source will produce most frequencies of visible light.
 (Everything from blues, greens, yellows and reds.)
 This means the light will be more natural, like the sun or other common sources of lighting.

-This is not exclusive in full spectrum lighting, so a warmer (e.g. 3500K) LED will still produce some blue light and a cool (say 6500K) LED will still produce some orange/red light.
+This is not exclusive in full spectrum lighting.
+A warmer (e.g. 3500K) LED will still produce some blue light and a cool (e.g. 6500K) LED will still produce some orange/red light.

 The rating just indicates what the chip will produce “most” of.
 In general, warmer lights are better for flowering/fruiting whereas cooler lights are better for vegetative growth cycles.